thomsonreuters/datafusion-graphfeed-java-sdk/README.md

 ## Getting started

 This SDK provides an easy way to get started quickly with the GraphFeed API.
-You can read more about the GraphFeed API endpoints available in the [documentation](http://graphfeed-docs.datafusion.thomsonreuters.com).
+You can read more about the GraphFeed API endpoints available in the [documentation](http://graphfeed-docs.datafusion.thomsonreuters.com) and more about SDK classes available in the [Java Docs](https://thomsonreuters.github.io/datafusion-graphfeed-java-sdk).

 The SDK is published to Maven Central and can be used in your Maven or Gradle project by simply including the dependency.